Peter Ladner

+Peter Ladner (born February 12, 1949) is a Canadian politician, businessman, and activist.
+He served on Vancouver City Council from 2005 to 2008 as a member of the Non-Partisan Association (NPA).

+Ladner has more than 40 years of journalistic experience in print, radio and television, and is a frequent speaker on food and sustainability issues.
+He is also the author of The Urban Food Revolution: Changing the Way We Feed Cities, published by New Society in 2011.

 Early life and education

-His paternal grandfather was the founding partner of what has now merged into Borden Ladner Gervais LLP, a prominent Canadian law firm, Peter Ladner grew up in the Shaughnessy neighbourhood of Vancouver.
+Ladner grew up in the Shaughnessy neighbourhood of Vancouver.
+His paternal grandfather was the founding partner of what has now merged into Borden Ladner Gervais LLP, a prominent Canadian law firm.
 His ascendants also originally settled and gave their name to the community of Ladner, British Columbia.

 Career

 Pre-politics

-Ladner briefly attended the nearby St. George's School, before graduating from Shawnigan Lake School on Vancouver Island, and proceeding on to the University of British Columbia where he obtained a Bachelor of Arts in Sociology and completed one year of a Master's Degree in Urban Planning.
+Ladner briefly attended St. George's School in Vancouver, before graduating from Shawnigan Lake School on Vancouver Island.
+He later studied at the University of British Columbia (UBC), where he obtained a Bachelor of Arts in Sociology and completed one year of a master's degree in urban planning.

 Ladner worked for the Vancouver Sun as a journalist for parts of two summers while attending UBC.
 He later worked at newspapers on Vancouver Island and was editor of the Victoria alternative weekly Monday Magazine from 1981 to 1986.
 He has written for The Globe and Mail, Canadian Business and Saturday Night.

-Peter Ladner co-founded the weekly newspaper Business in Vancouver (BIV) in 1989 and worked as a BIV columnist until 20127.
-With a weekly readership of 60,000, BIV is branded as Vancouver's leading source of business news, targeted at senior decision-makers.
-It is responsible for several prominent recognition events including the Top 40 Under 40 awards and the Influential Women in Business awards.
-Business in Vancouver Media Group also publishes an online daily newsletter and numerous magazines and special publications.
+Ladner co-founded the weekly newspaper Business in Vancouver (BIV) in 1989 and worked as a BIV columnist until 2017.
 As publisher of BIV he was nominated for the Ernst and Young Entrepreneur of the Year Award in the Media category in 1999.